Oceanía metro station: History and construction

 Line B of the Mexico City Metro was built by Empresas ICA; Oceanía Line B opened on 15 December 1999, on the first day of the then Buenavista–Villa de Aragón service.
 The station was built above the ground.
 The Oceanía–Deportivo Oceanía interstation goes from overground to the street level, and it is 863 m long, while the Oceanía–Romero Rubio elevated section measures 890 m.

 The passenger transfer tunnel that connects Line 5 with Line B has a short length and, according to Roberto Remes, director of Ciudad Humana MX—a sustainable mobility non-governmental organization—, it is too narrow and potentially dangerous for riders during rush hours.
 The station's pictogram depicts a kangaroo, a representative animal from Oceania and its name references the avenue in which it lies.
-The facilities are partially accessible for people with disabilities as there are tactile pavings and braille signage plates.
+The facilities are partially accessible to people with disabilities as there are tactile pavings and braille signage plates.

 In 2008, Metro authorities had maintenance work done on Line 5 station's roof.